JAmwenya/interractive_shopping_list/README.md

+interractive_shopping_list
+objective
+Develop a webpage with a shopping list.
+Users can add items to the list, mark items as purchased, and clear the list.

 * index.html - a file that contains a page with a simple shopping list.

     - input type text - a data field that takes in text user intput.